Skip to content

 The illustrious history of Renaultsport-tuned Meganes looks to be in the rear-view mirror, with the new electric Megane focusing on smoothness and comfort instead.
 As a daily driver or commuter car, the Megane is fantastic.

-Its immediate power delivery makes it a doddle to exploit gaps in traffic, and the regen braking lets you mostly drive on one pedal.
-You can adjust the strength of the electric motor braking with the paddles on the steering wheel, and can go from highest to lowest strength by holding the paddle towards you.
+Its immediate power delivery makes it a doddle to exploit gaps in traffic, and the regen braking lets you mostly drive on one pedal (2025-on cars offer full one-pedal driving).
+You can adjust the strength of the electric motor braking with the paddles on the steering wheel, which is probably our preferred method of doing so – it's much more intuitive and quicker than having to dive into the touchscreen.

 Higher-spec Meganes include what Renault calls ‘context-aware’ adaptive cruise control.
 This means that the cruise control system, when engaged, can slow you down for bends or junctions.
 You’ll either find it immensely helpful or quite frustrating, so it’s worth taking one for a test-drive to see how you find the system.
 And it’s not quite clever enough that you can fall asleep at the wheel, sorry.

-The Megane is satisfying to drive on a twisty road, too.
+The Megane is fun to drive on a twisty road, too.
 It’s chuckable and handles quick direction changes really well, aided by responsive steering.
-Just a shame that the steering has no feel whatsoever and is a bit too light.
+Just a shame that the steering has no feel whatsoever and is a bit too light – although it's weighted up a bit in Sport mode on the Multisense dial.

 You may also be interested in